ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.discovergy/README.md

 * Implemented additional datapoints for Power, Power_x_Consumption and Power_x_Delivery, the power value can have a positive and negative number depending of if u consumer or produce for the network.
 Seperate - and + values to seperated datapoints.

 ### 0.2.6
-* (Dutchman) new version published on NPM
+* (DutchmanNL) new version published on NPM
 * (AlCalzone) code reviewd, several fixes
 * (AlCalzone) fixed dependency with package request
-* (Dutchman) installation now possible by ioBroker Admin
+* (DutchmanNL) installation now possible by ioBroker Admin

 ### 0.2.5
-* (Dutchman) Reduced logging
+* (DutchmanNL) Reduced logging
-* (Dutchman) Implemented multiple meter support
+* (DutchmanNL) Implemented multiple meter support
-* (Dutchman) implemented "info" object which provides basic information of the device
+* (DutchmanNL) implemented "info" object which provides basic information of the device
-* (Dutchman) Implemented all values which are available by demo-account of discovergy
+* (DutchmanNL) Implemented all values which are available by demo-account of discovergy
-* (Dutchman) Please remove all current objects within tree discoververgy.x, version 0.2.5 introduce device creation by serial number !
+* (DutchmanNL) Please remove all current objects within tree discoververgy.x, version 0.2.5 introduce device creation by serial number !
-* (Dutchman) Changed object tree of device from meterId to sererialnumber, please not this means all vallue are now in a different tree
+* (DutchmanNL) Changed object tree of device from meterId to sererialnumber, please not this means all vallue are now in a different tree
-* (Dutchman) Remark : not all possbile devices are in the demo, if a device cannot be handled you will get an error message i need that information to implement !
+* (DutchmanNL) Remark : not all possbile devices are in the demo, if a device cannot be handled you will get an error message i need that information to implement !

 ### 0.2.2
-* (Dutchman) add support for values power1, power2
+* (DutchmanNL) add support for values power1, power2
-* (Dutchman) add support for values voltage1, voltage1 & voltage3
+* (DutchmanNL) add support for values voltage1, voltage1 & voltage3

 ### 0.2.0
-* (Dutchman) reduced logging from every 3 seconds to only error if values are received which cannot be handled
+* (DutchmanNL) reduced logging from every 3 seconds to only error if values are received which cannot be handled
-* (Dutchman) last time step of syncronisation added, currenlty unix time needs to be converted in next release
+* (DutchmanNL) last time step of syncronisation added, currenlty unix time needs to be converted in next release

 ### 0.1.0
-* (Dutchman) first working release, data is received every 3 seconds
+* (DutchmanNL) first working release, data is received every 3 seconds

 ### 0.0.3
-* (Dutchman) initial release
+* (DutchmanNL) initial release

 ## License
 MIT License

-Copyright (c) 2020 Dutchman
+Copyright (c) 2021 DutchmanNL

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal